-10 minor morning panic attacks every mama will relate to
+10 very real morning panic attacks that every mum can relate to

 I used to be a total morning person.
 In my pre-child life, that is.